liamcreed/okapi-engine/README.md

 # okapi-engine

 It should be able to run on windows and on mac.

+Build
+- Install CMAKE and a c compiler.
+- Run build.sh on mac or build.bat on windows

 Features: